Floodplains by Design

 2023-2025 Floodplains by Design grants: Washington Legislature approves $67.4 million

 The state Legislature approved $67.4 million in the 2023-25 two-year state capital budget (July 1, 2023, through June 30, 2025) to fund 12 Floodplains by Design projects.
-We worked closely with our partners, including the Nature Conservancy, Puget Sound Partnership, and other state agencies and conservation districts to help evaluate and rank the projects.
+In 2023, we received $17 million in CCA funding to fund four Floodplains by Design projects.
+We worked closely with our partners, including the Bonneville Environmental Foundation, Puget Sound Partnership, and other state agencies and a conservation district to help evaluate and rank the projects.

 Our ranked and funded 2023-2025 projects